Jomaxdrill/Project_Finger_Water/README.md

 Also an activity that reads a prior the decoder parameters if we consider that the user should have access to them when encoding.

-Design of the use of Generalized cross-correlation for improve synchronization in real time as has convenient properties to detect better the lags between first device signal and second device received.
+Design of the use of Generalized cross-correlation phase transform for improve synchronization in real time as has convenient properties to detect better the lags between first device signal and second device received.

 # Author